stepbrobd/sora/README.md

 ## Features

-- [x] iOS/iPadOS 15+ support
+- [x] iOS/iPadOS 15.0+ support
+- [x] macOS support 12.0+
 - [x] JavaScript module support
+- [x] Local Library
-- [ ] macOS support
+- [x] Streams support (Jellyfin/Plex like servers)
+- [x] External Media players (VLC, infuse, Outplayer, nPlayer)

 ## Frequently Asked Questions

 1. **What is Sora?**
-Sora is a module based web scraping app, made to work with modules only.
+Sora is a modular web scraping application designed to work exclusively with custom modules.

 2. **Is Sora safe?**
-Yes, Sora is open-source and does not store user data on external servers.
+Yes, Sora is open-source and prioritizes user privacy.
+It does not store user data on external servers and does not collect crash logs.

 3. **Will Sora ever be paid?**
 No, Sora will always remain free without subscriptions, paid content, or any type of login.

 4. **How can i get module?**
 Sora does not include any modules by default.
-You will need to find and add the necessary modules yourself.
+You will need to find and add the necessary modules yourself, or make them.

 ## Acknowledgements